New Right: Greece

 Failos Kranidiotis, a Greek politician who had been expelled by New Democracy chairman Kyriakos Mitsotakis for expressing views similar to those of political rival Golden Dawn, founded the New Right party, based on national liberalism, in May 2016.
 His views diverged from those of former Prime Minister of Greece Konstantinos Mitsotakis, whose legacy expressed the most important principle of its recently elected leadership, including Adonis Georgiadis, who had been a member only since leaving far-right Popular Orthodox Rally in 2012.

 Iran

-In Iran, New Right and the term Modern Right (راست مدرن) is associated with the Executives of Construction Party, which has split from the traditional Right.
+In Iran, New Right and the term Modern Right (راست مدرن) is associated with the Executives of Construction Party, which has split from the Islamic Right (راست اسلامی); both Modern Right and Traditional Right (or "Principlists") are separated from Islamic Right, but Modern Right is part of the Reformists.

 Israel

 New Right is a right-wing political party in Israel, founded in 2018 and led by Ayelet Shaked and Naftali Bennett.
-The party aims to be a party open to both secular and religious people.
-The party advocates the preservation of a strong right-wing in Israel.
+The party advocates the preservation of a strong right wing in Israel, and is open to both secular and religious people.

+Japan

+The Japanese New Right, or Minzoku-ha, is a Japanese ethno-nationalist faction that emerged after postwar Japan.
+The Japanese New Right is known to be more anti-American (反米保守, lit. "anti-American conservative") than mainstream conservatives or Japanese nationalists.
+It originated among the student agitations of the 1960s and 1970s, many of whom were followers of Yukio Mishima.
+In postwar Japan, mainstream conservatives prioritized "anti-communism" (反共主義) over Japanese "ethnic nationalism" (民族主義) in the context of the Cold War; however, minzoku-ha was critical of the pro-Americanism of mainstream conservatives.
+Minzoku-ha grew up influenced by Yukio Mishima's nationalism and the Japanese New Left.